Yue-Zhengyuan/Lectures/Quantum_Field_Theory/1-Canonical_Quantization/2-Free_Boson.md

-# Canonical Quantization of Klein-Gordon Field (Free Boson)
+# Canonical Quantization: Free Boson

 The Lagrangian of the **Klein-Gordon field theory** is